LukaszSwolkien/EngineeringMetrics/README.md

     - All teams independence factor > 90% (no more than 10% stories dependent on work from other team)
     - Single team independence factor > 80%

-    ### Independence summary (organisation level)
+    ### Example of independence summary on organisation level

     <img src="./screenshots/independence summary.png"
         alt="Independence summary"
         style="margin-right: 10px;" />

-    ### Dependency split (squad level)
+    ### Example of dependency split on squad level

     <img src="./screenshots/dependency split.png"
         alt="Dependency split"
         style="margin-right: 10px;" />

-    ### Dependency graphs (squad level)
+    ### Example of dependency graph on squad level
+    Usually there is number of dependencies in the work backlog for which we can see dependency graphs.
+Very often, we have many user stories blocked by one or many different dependencies, and sometimes, even a chain of dependencies.
+To better understand the situation and then prioritise, it is important to analyse the breakdown of dependencies between teams and check the graphs of dependencies.

     <img src="./screenshots/dependency graphs.png"
         alt="Dependency graphs"
         style="margin-right: 10px;" />

-3. __Project metrics__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative)
+3. __Project metrics__ calculates progress of the project based on number of issues done vs defined for the given epic(initiative).
 Execution metrics focus on sprints, not giving details on how much work was done for a given project.
 Project metrics focus on project progress.

     Available analysis:
     - Percentage done
     - Sprint details
-    - Pie chart by issue type (Confluance Jira macro)
+    - Pie chart by issue type (Confluence Jira macro)
     - Reminding work
     - Risks
     - Blocked stories (list and dependency graphs)